Luchs (tank): Crew

 The tank accommodated four crew members, the commander (gunner), driver, loader and the radio operator.

 Engine and transmission

 The tank was fitted with a Maybach HL 66P six-cylinder four-stroke in-line liquid cooling engine with a power of 180 hp.
 The engine starter is the Bosch GTLN 600/12-12000 A-4.
 A manual launch was also possible.
 The fuel is ethylated petrol with an octane number 76 was placed in two tanks with a total capacity of 235 liters.
 The carburetor used in this vehicle was the Solex 40 JFF II.
-(One Luchs production tank was equipped with a 12-cylinder V-shaped Tatra 103 diesel with power input of 220 hp).
+(One Luchs production tank was equipped with a 12-cylinder V-shaped Tatra 103 diesel with power output of 220 hp).

 The transmission consisted of a two-disc main dry friction clutch of the Fichtel and Sachs Mecano type, a mechanical synchronized transmission of the Aphon SSG48 (6-1), a gimbal shaft and MAN-type pad brakes.